-From every angle summertime presents a fierce juggling act as you try to manage your household, run your business and most importantly ensure that quality time with your darlings isn’t compromised or worse – that they don’t become bored out of their brains with nothing to do for weeks on end!
+From every angle, summertime presents a fierce juggling act as you try to manage your household and run your business.
+You want to make sure that quality time with your darlings isn’t compromised or worse – that they end up bored out of their brains with nothing to do for weeks on end!

-Reevaluate your idea of a family vacation
+Summer Sanity Tip #1.
+Reevaluate your idea of a family vacation.

-Instead of flying to the other coast or a foreign land, explore nearby options that are within a few hours drive of your home, or right in your local back yard.
+Instead of flying to the other coast or a foreign land, explore nearby options that are within a few hours drive of your home, or right in your local backyard.
 If childcare arrangements are a factor, another option is for each parent to take separate vacations to care for and entertain the kids while the other is still able to accomplish their work.
 This can alleviate the financial pressure and give each parent individual quality time with the kids.

-Summer Sanity Tip #1: There’s nothing wrong with foregoing the typical family vacation.
+Bottom line: There’s nothing wrong with foregoing the typical family vacation.
 The goal should be creating memorable experiences that your family will have for a lifetime.
 That doesn’t mean you have to spend a ton of time or money on travel.
 The quality of your time with family is just as important as what you’re doing and where you’re going.

-It seems like in every nine-to-five position I’ve ever held, multi-tasking was a standard expecation and for a long time I bought into it.
+It seems like in every nine-to-five position I’ve ever held, multi-tasking was a standard expectation and for a long time, I bought into it.
 As a Licensed Clinical Social Worker in fast-paced medical and educational settings for two decades, I could multi-task like nobody’s business.
 But once you come up for air, you’ll see that the grass is greener on the other side of the fence.
 My stance now is that multi-tasking is attempting to do multiple things at once, but not necessarily producing your best work.
 And if you’re a work-from-home parent doing this chronically may only result in frustration and poor outcomes for you, your business, and your family.

 In our technology-addicted society, multi-tasking has become an easy trap.
 Let’s see if you’re a victim?
 Do you have your toddler on your lap as you try to finish that one last “thing?”
 Have you been toggling back and forth between 10 open tabs on your desktop, but still haven’t finished that project you embarked on this morning?
 When you’re in constant juggling mode you never achieve a full sense of closure.
 Fortunately, most people recognize now (and research actually shows) how harmful multi-tasking can be for you.
 This fact is also backed scientifically as our brain has not been designed to focus on multiple things at a time.
 Any parent trying to create a balance between business and family needs to pay attention to one area at a time to give and get the best out of both.

-Get rid of distractions
+Summer Sanity Tip #3.
+Get rid of distractions.

-Make it a family affair
+Summer Sanity Tip #4.
+Make it a family affair.

 A lot of parents who are self-employed or work from home complain about not having any assistance.
 There’s no clerical assistant or anyone to just hand something off to, is there?
 If you don’t have the budget to hire a Virtual Assistant what do you do?
 Delegate!
 Enlist the help of the family.
 If they’re willing to support you, make the most out of it.
 Use your motherly instincts along with your business skills to set some structure around the business or workload.
 Most likely, your kids will enjoy earning a few dollars for helping you with small tasks.
 And this can help teach them a lot of valuable lessons also.

-Enlist help from the student body
+Summer Sanity Tip #5.
+Enlist help from the student body.

-Summer Sanity Tip #5: Do you know a mature high school or college kid who you could hire as your child’s playmate/caregiver for the summer?
+Bottom line: Get help.
+Do you know a mature high school or college kid who you could hire as your child’s playmate/caregiver for the summer?
 Ask around to see if you can find a good fit for your family’s needs.

-As a work-at-home parent like you, these are my top five tips on how to run your business from home, have some fun without breaking the bank, and tend to the needs of your family over the summer break without skipping a beat.
+These are my top five tips on how to run your business from home, have some fun without breaking the bank, and tend to the needs of your family over the summer break without skipping a beat.
 Implement one or all of these to have the whole family enjoying a wonderful summertime together.